Thank you for your response

 Note: Currently, this feature is not available in the prototype.

 By clicking on “Match” or “Mismatch” user will be able to view the below screen, to take actions.

 Step 6: Click Refine Matching Result to refine matching results for tax amounts or document number (currently this feature is not functional):

 Step 7: Click Apply and Rematch in order to get the results matched again based on the refined matching parameters and the tolerance limits selected:

 It will show:

-Note: These features are not available in the prototype.
+Note: These features are not available in the offline tool as well as its prototype.

 Step 8: View the results and click the relevant Match type hyperlink to view the details: On clicking the hyperlink the details of matching results are displayed.
 The sample results can be seen for only the following three Match types: